 If you see a survey, verify the legitimacy of the page.
-You could do that by checking the domain or by using Checkphish.ai.
-You can submit the url you received in the scan box and get a verdict in real time.
-We will let you know wether a link is a phish (unoriginal/ scam) or clean(safe).
+You could do that by checking the domain or by going online and using Checkphish.ai.
+You can submit the URL you received in the scan box and get a verdict in real-time.
+We will let you know whether a link is a phish (unoriginal/ scam) or clean(safe).

 Recently, we are observing a spike in the number of these scams.
 The scammer sends you a link, asks you to play a game and share the page with your friends to receive the reward.
 These types of scams are similar to the survey scams.
-They are mostly clickbaits and might not ask you for your personal information.
+They are mostly click bait and might not ask you for your personal information.